spatialdaotearoa/elasticsearch-docker/README.md

 # elasticsearch-docker

-Adapted from https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html to use docker-compose v2.1.
+Adapted from https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html to use docker-compose v2.1, and include an image for Kibana.

 Note, as per the linked instructions, you will need to ensure your `sysctl` `vm.max_map_count` is at least 262144 on the **host** (i.e. your machine) before starting up: